Ukraine: one year on a humanitarian crisis continues

 Imprisonment, censorship, disinformation

 The Russian authorities have unleashed an unprecedented, nationwide crackdown on independent journalism, anti-war protests and dissenting voices following Russia’s invasion of Ukraine.
-The Kremlin remains hellbent on hiding the human cost of its war and has blocked independent news sites and social media.
-Meanwhile, anyone caught spreading what it regards as “fake news” about the conflict faces a prison sentence of up to 15 years.
+The Kremlin is determined to mask the human cost of its war and has blocked independent news and social media sites that reveal the true impact and devastation of the invasion.
+Meanwhile, anyone caught spreading “fake news” about the conflict faces a prison sentence of up to 15 years.

-As thousands of protesters take to the streets across Russia to denounce the war, the Kremlin remains hellbent on stifling state critics as it coerces domestic media into supporting its policiesMarie Struthers, Amnesty International’s Eastern Europe and Central Asia Director
+As thousands of protesters took to the streets across Russia to denounce the war, the Kremlin vilified state critics and coerced domestic media into supporting its policies: We must continue to amplify the voices of those the Russian authorities seek to silence.Marie Struthers, Amnesty International’s Eastern Europe and Central Asia Director

 STOP THE AGGRESSION AND PROTECT CIVILIANS IN UKRAINE